Universal simplicial complexes inspired by toric topology: Universal Simplicial Complexes and Buchstaber Invariant

 \begin{definition} A \textit{complex Buchstaber invariant} $s(K)$ of $K$ is a maximal dimension of a toric subgroup of $T^m$ acting freely on $\mathcal{Z}_K$.

-A \textit{real Buchstaber invariant} $s_{\mathbb{R}} (K)$ of $K$ is a maximal rank of a subgroup of $\F_2^m$ acting freely on $_{\mathbb{R}} \mathcal{Z}_K$. \end{definition}
+A \textit{real Buchstaber invariant} $s_{\mathbb{R}} (K)$ of $K$ is a maximal rank of a subgroup of $\F_2^m$ acting freely on $ \mathcal{R}_K$. \end{definition}

-It is a tractable problem in toric topology to find a combinatorial description of $s(K)$ and $s_{\mathbb{R}} (K)$.
-Buchstaber's numbers are closely related with universal simplicial complexes $K (\mathbf{\mathbb{Z}}^n)$ and $K (\mathbf{\mathbb{Z}}_2^n)$.
-We recall few their properties needed for our work following~\cite[Section 2]{Ayze1}.
+It is an open problem in toric topology to find a combinatorial description of $s(K)$ and $s_{\mathbb{R}} (K)$.
+The Buchstaber invariants are closely related to universal simplicial complexes $K (\mathbf{\mathbb{Z}}^n)$ and $K (\mathbf{\mathbb{Z}}_2^n)$.
+Following~\cite[Section 2]{Ayze1}, we recall few their properties needed for our work.